zentyal/zentyal/docs/en/user/directory.rst

 To do so:

 #. **Action:**
-   Access :menuselection:`Users --> Add user`.
-Complete
-   the different fields for the new user.
+   Access :menuselection:`Users and Groups --> Users`.
+Complete the different fields for the new user.
 The user **peter** can be added to the **accountancy** group from this screen.